Czech on-demand grocery delivery startup Rohlik bags $230M to expand across Europe – TechCrunch

 In a market now full of companies offering online grocery delivery, from online arms of established brick and mortar sellers through to “digital native” brands, one of Rohlik’s unique selling points has been to tap into the specific shopping habits of average European urban consumers, who regularly combine shopping at smaller businesses alongside supermarkets.

 “We found the sweet spot of great service, which is two-hour delivery turnaround ordered in windows of 15 minutes, and an amazing assortment.
 Traditionally you find supermarket assortments in online grocers, but what is the point of waiting for that?
 We have a supermarket, too, but we married it with local butchers, fishmongers, bakers, fruit and veg sellers, things you can’t buy in mass retail,” said Čupr.
-“We are saving people 5-7 shopping trips, not just the one to the supermarket, and that’s why we managed to scale.”
+“We are saving people five to seven shopping trips, not just the one to the supermarket, and that’s why we managed to scale.”

-The round was led by Partech with significant participation also from Index Ventures.
-The EBRD, Quadrille Capital, J&T Bank, R2G, and Enern (a current investor) were also in the round.
+The round was led by Partech, with significant participation also from Index Ventures.
+The EBRD, Quadrille Capital, J&T Bank, R2G and Enern (a current investor) were also in the round.

-The valuation is not being disclosed but Forbes’ Czech edition, when reporting on the round being in the works in January, said it was over €600 million ($723 million).
+The valuation is not being disclosed, but Forbes’ Czech edition, when reporting on the round being in the works in January, said it was over €600 million ($723 million).
 We understand from sources it is around $600 million.

 Founded in 2014, Rohlik’s funding comes at an interesting and key moment in the online grocery business, in Europe and beyond.